-The Admissions Committee will select students for admission based on a variety of factors.
-When reviewing application files, the Admissions Committee will consider the applicant's overall grade-point average (GPA), grades in individual courses, undergraduate curriculum, exposure to the legal profession, participation in volunteer experiences, communication skills, background, LSAT scores, and any other pertinent information.
-The preceding factors are not and should not be considered exclusive.
-The Admissions Committee's decision will be based upon a complete review of the application file.
+The Admissions Committee and Dean will select students for admission based on a variety of factors.
+When reviewing application files, the Admissions Committee and Dean will consider the applicant's overall grade-point average (GPA), grades in individual courses, undergraduate curriculum, exposure to the legal profession, participation in volunteer experiences, communication skills, background, LSAT scores, and any other pertinent information.